 Medical information obtained from our website is not intended as a substitute for professional care.
 If you have or suspect you have a problem, you should consult a healthcare provider.
 The sites listed have been selected because of their content value.
-Arnold Health Service offers no endorsement of and assumes no liability for the currency, accuracy or availability of the information.
+Arnold Health Services offers no endorsement of and assumes no liability for the currency, accuracy or availability of the information.
 Some of these sites contain sensitive health information; some material may be explicit.

 Public Information from the National Institute of Allergy and Infectious Diseases and U.S. Centers for Disease Control